mridul037/mridul037/README.md

 **Quote of the hour:**

-Typing is no substitute for thinking.
+Software engineering is the part of computer science which is too difficult for the computer scientist.

-~ Richard Hamming
+~ Friedrich Bauer
 <pre>

 </pre>